UK Water Softener Specialists | Reviews | FAQ

 Where Water Conditioning Might Be Suitable

-Water Conditioners are cheaper and easier to install than a Water Softener.
-This is because there are no valves or electricity required and the cost of maintenance is lower.
-Water Conditioners sit in-line with your pipework, with no requirement for a drain line.
-Water Conditioners can also be installed to protect a single appliance, such as upfront of a washing machine or to protect an expensive coffee machine.
-They are commonly used within the food-service market in commercial applications.
+Water conditioners are generally cheaper and easier to install than water softeners.
+This is because they are a much simpler technology, with no valves or electricity required to operate.
+Water conditioners usually sit in line with your pipework, with no requirement for a drain line.
+Water conditioners can also be installed to protect a single appliance, such as upfront of a washing machine or to protect an expensive coffee machine.
+They are commonly used within the food-service market in commercial applications to reduce limescale build up at the point of use, which is where they excel.

 Water Conditioners Do Not Require Electricity Or Maintenance To Run So Are An Effective ‘Fit And Forget’ Solution To Reduce Limescale Build Up